AntonRassadin/pythonseleniumtest/README.md

 # pythonseleniumtest
-just a training repo
+just a training repo with autotest that automatically sends data(answer) to the stepik.org
-some discription